SITE MENU

 GLENFINNAN

 Located at the head of Loch Shiel, the Glenfinnan monument is visible from the railway line when you come over the viaduct.
 Topped by a kilted Highlander and built in 1815, it marks the spot where Bonnie Prince Charlie unfurled his Jacobite standard on 19th August 1745 at the start of his campaign to regain the throne for the House of Stuart.
 You can climb to the top on the narrow, spiral staircase - not for the faint-hearted though!
-The Visitor Centre with toilets, restaurant, gift shop is owned by the National Trust of Scotland (open April - October, tel/fax: 01397 722250).
-This is featured in Bonnie Prince Charlie video for sale online retracing his steps during the famous 1745-1746 rebellion.
+The Visitor Centre with toilets, restaurant, gift shop is owned by the National Trust of Scotland (open April - October).
+Car parking charges apply.

 Take a cruise on Loch Shiel onboard the M.V.
 Sileas departing from Glenfinnan or Acharacle from April to October.
 Special events include evening cruises and ceilidh cruises.
 Follow the signs from the road to the Glenfinnan House Hotel.
 To check sailing times, phone 01687 470322.
 Visit the Loch Shiel Cruises web site for further info.